James Cameron: 1978–1989: Career beginnings and rise to prominence

-Inspired by John Carpenter's horror film Halloween (1978), in 1982 Cameron wrote the script for The Terminator (1984), a sci-fi action film about a cyborg sent from the future to carry out a lethal mission.
-Cameron wanted to sell the script so that he could direct the movie.
-Whilst some film studios expressed interest in the project, many executives were unwilling to let a new and unfamiliar director make the movie.
+In 1982, inspired by John Carpenter's horror film Halloween (1978), as well as a nightmare about an invincible robot hit-man sent from the future to assassinate him, Cameron wrote the script for The Terminator (1984), a sci-fi action film about a cyborg sent from the future to carry out a lethal mission.
+Cameron wanted to sell the script so that he could direct the film.
+While some film studios expressed interest in the project, many executives were unwilling to let a new and unfamiliar director make the film.
 Gale Anne Hurd, a colleague and founder of Pacific Western Productions, agreed to buy Cameron's script for one dollar, on the condition that Cameron direct the film.
 He convinced the president of Hemdale Pictures to make the film, with Cameron as director and Hurd as a producer.
 Lance Henriksen, who starred in Piranha II: The Spawning, was considered for the lead role, but Cameron decided that Arnold Schwarzenegger was more suitable as the cyborg villain due to his bodybuilder appearance.
 Henriksen was given a smaller role instead.
 Michael Biehn and Linda Hamilton also joined the cast.
-The Terminator was a box office success, exceeding expectations set by Orion Pictures.
-The film proved popular with audiences and earned over $78 million worldwide.
+The Terminator was a box office success, exceeding expectations set by Orion Pictures, and earning over $78 million worldwide.
 George Perry of the BBC praised Cameron's direction, writing "Cameron laces the action with ironic jokes, but never lets up on hinting that the terror may strike at any moment".
 In 2008, the film was selected for preservation in the United States National Film Registry, being deemed "culturally, historically, or aesthetically significant".

 In 1984, Cameron was hired to write a sequel to First Blood; it was rewritten by Sylvester Stallone and released as Rambo: First Blood Part II.
 Cameron was then hired to write and direct a sequel to Alien (1979), a science fiction horror film directed by Ridley Scott.
 Like the original, the sequel Aliens (1986) featured Sigourney Weaver as Ellen Ripley.
 Aliens follows Ripley as she helps a group of marines fight off extraterrestrials.
-Despite conflicts with cast and crew during production, and having to replace one of the lead actors—James Remar with Michael Biehn—Aliens was a box office success, generating over $130 million worldwide.
+Despite conflicts with cast and crew during production, and having to replace one of the lead actors — James Remar with Michael Biehn — Aliens was a box office success, generating over $130 million worldwide.
 The film was nominated for seven Academy Awards in 1987; Best Actress, Best Art Direction, Best Film Editing, Best Original Score and Best Sound.
 It won awards for Best Sound Editing and Best Visual Effects.
-In addition, Weaver and the film made the cover of Time magazine in July 1986.
+In addition, Weaver and the film made the cover of Time in July 1986.